5 Most Effective Salmon Fishing Rigs Used By Salmon Guides

 This bait is way too small for this hook which could result in the fish seeing the hook and refusing to eat the bait.
 Match the hook to the size of the bait.

-In the great lakes salmon region, size 6 to 10 are perfect.
+In the Great Lakes salmon region, sizes six to ten are perfect.

-For west coast salmon where sometimes shrimp and large chunks of skein are used as bait, a size 2 hook might be sufficient, but you could go as small as a size 10 for use with beads or plastic worms.
+For West Coast salmon, where sometimes shrimp and large chunks of skein are used as bait, a size two hook might be sufficient.

 Proper Bait Placement On The Hook